BigPolarBear1/factorization/README.md

 Like, you know how the sieve interval in standard SIQS, creates a parabole around 0.
 But using z we can shift where exactly it wraps around 0.
 We can shift the parabole left or right.
 That's the secret power of this appraoch.
 I have to quickly work out the details.. fucking headache all the time. grr.

+Update: Ok I'm going to begin implementing this.
+First I will take my SIQS variant.
+Change the discriminant of y0^2-N*4*z to x^2-N ... then after that, we can shift the parabole the sieve interval creates with quadratic coefficients.
+Yea, that will be FUCKING beautiful.
+People are so fucked.
+AND NOBODY BELIEVED IN ME.
+GO TO HELL.